epinio/docs/docs/howtos/using_custom_appcharts.md

 By default, a standard Helm chart is provided when Epinio is installed.
 However, operators may wish to [create and register custom charts](create_custom_appcharts.md) specific to their environment.

-Once the custom charts registered in Epinio, the developers can use them when deploying their applications as described in this How-To.
+Once the custom charts are registered in Epinio, the developers can use them when deploying their applications as described in this How-To.